13Jan 2025

 • Privacy:

-Data encryption ensures privacy by protecting personal information such as health records, financial statements, etc. It helps the business by restricting access to information without permission.
+Data encryption ensures privacy by protecting personal information in various applications such as patient portals, banking apps and call center software.
+It helps the business by restricting access to information without permission.

 • Compliance:

-Data encryption became a necessity for regulations such as HIPAA for health care or PCI DSS for card payment data in many businesses and industries.
+Data encryption became a necessity for regulations such as HIPAA for health care or call center software for card payment data in many businesses and industries.

 Data encryption works by transforming plaintext into code that is unreadable by using encryption algorithms as well as keys.

-The data which are encrypted are called cyphertext and this can only be decrypted and read by someone who possesses the correct decryption key.
+The data that are encrypted are called cyphertext and this can only be decrypted and read by someone who possesses the correct decryption key.
 The following is the process of data encryption:

 How Encryption Works